NBISweden/fungal-trans/README.md

 The workflow can be configured using a configuration file in YAML format.
 The default configuration file is included in this repo as `config.yml` in the repository root.
-The best practice is to make a copy of this file and apply any changes needed in the copy, _e.g._:
+We recommend making a copy of this file and applying any changes needed in the copy, _e.g._:

 ```bash